Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 If you now click on My pass you'll see that journey added to your pass, and if you click on Show ticket you'll see all journeys added to the pass for that day listed underneath the QR code.
 If you make a mistake or change your mind at the last moment, don't worry, you can un-toggle the train to remove it from your pass.
 It's that simple!

 As it happens, I made the 08:02 from Engelberg, so went to the My trip tab, opened Engelberg and toggled the 08:02 onto my pass.
-I then swiped left on the 09:02 to delete it from Engelberg (or I could have just left it there, it doesn't matter).
+I then swiped left on the 09:02 to delete it from Engelberg - or I could have just left it there, it doesn't matter.

 Incidentally, toggling a train onto your pass in this way does not in any way 'reserve' or 'book' that train.
 Reservations are an entirely separate thing.
-All this does is (a) make the pass valid for that train, it's not a valid ticket until you have done this and (b) it acts as an electronic travel diary to tell the Eurail organisation what trains you've used so they can crunch the numbers and accurately allocate pass revenue to train operators.
+All this does is (a) make the pass valid for that train, it's not a valid ticket until you have done this and (b) act as an electronic travel diary to tell the Eurail organisation what trains you've used so they can crunch the numbers and accurately allocate pass revenue to train operators.

 -